dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 ## Fairy-Type

 The things of storybooks and fables, **Fairy-type** Pokemon have a unique mystique to them, that unfortunately doesn't translate well into battle.
 Though they do counter **Dragon-types** better than anything else, with a 2x Resistance to the beasts, that's the part they were built for: Defense. **Fairies** will take a beating and keep standing, but at the cost of having very poor offense to work with.
-As I said at the very start of this article, we want fast power in high DPS, even if it means fainting more.
+As I said at the very start of this article, we want fast power in high `*[DPS]: Damage Per Second`, even if it means fainting more.
 Surviving until the end doesn't help us if the timer runs out before the Raid Boss faints.

 ### Gardevoir - Pretty, I guess.
 ![Gardevoir](https://img.pokemondb.net/sprites/home/normal/gardevoir.png)